 It was a thrill when President Obama declared the upper Rio Grande area the Rio Grande del Norte National Monument this week, as it is truly one of New Mexico’s natural gems.
 The scope of the protected lands starts at Pilar in the south and extends north to the Colorado border, encompassing a number of visitor-friendly locations.

-Barbara Hussey and I revisited the area last summer and early fall as part of our site research for our upcoming book on birding hot spots in north-central New Mexico, with particular attention on the bird species in each of the rugged canyon areas.
+Barbara Hussey and I revisited the area last summer and early fall as part of our site research for Birding Hot Spots of Santa Fe, Taos and Northern New Mexico, with particular attention on the bird species in each of the rugged canyon areas.

 As we turned onto NM-570 just past the Rio Grande Gorge Visitor Center, we left the traffic of folks driving to and from Taos behind and entered Orilla Verde Recreation Area.
 The pace was more serene on our mid-week visit.
 The road meandered along the Rio Grande at the base of the rocky cliffs rising 800 feet on either side.
 At locations where the canyon widened, there are several campgrounds and day use areas that provide opportunities for birding.